 If you’re interested in owning a skinny dog, do your research first.
 The more you know about the breed, the happier you will be.
 And if you’re seriously considering adopting a skinny dog, find out what type of care it requires and whether or not it’s the right pet for you.

-Skinny dog breeds have a completely different body structure and metabolism than fat dogs, so keeping them fit is challenging.
+Skinny dog breeds have a completely different body structure and metabolism than their plumper counterparts, so keeping them fit is challenging.

 These slender dog breeds require extra care and attention and a proper diet to avoid health issues caused by obesity.
-These dogs need a lot of physical activities, making running and playing with them essentially.
+Plan to spend a lot of time pursuing exercise and physical activities, as most need quite a bit of both!

 You can check out these other lists of dog breeds from our team at We Love Doodles: